apawate/apawate.github.io/docs/places.md

 Most of lower Stevens Canyon is inundated by Stevens Creek Reservoir and ringed by a quarry on one side and expensive mansions on the other.
 Still a nice place, though, and the road around the reservoir is solidly A-tier for biking.

+## Black Mountain

+*The* destination for biking.
+Take Montebello up through the trees and experience biking heaven.
+The first 1.5 miles or so are awful, but after that the rest is very, very, very nice.
+This is tied with Cool Square for my all-time favorite route.
+Pictures from a recent ride: [me](https://apawate.github.io/bike.jpg) and [Antonio](https://apawate.github.io/antonio.jpg).